Strategy enriched by diverse perspectives

 Chief Executive Officer, Yale New Haven Hospital and Yale New Haven Health System, New Haven, Conn.

-President of Operations and Services, Providence Health & Services, Seattle, Wash.
+President of Operations and Services, Providence St. Joseph Health, Seattle, Wash.

 Patrick E. Fry